Voyage 34: The Complete Trip

-Voyage 34: The Complete Trip is a compilation album by British progressive rock band Porcupine Tree.
-The individual tracks for the album were recorded in 1992 and 1993, while the album itself was compiled and released in 2000, and then reissued again in 2004.
+Voyage 34: The Complete Trip is a compilation album by the British progressive rock band Porcupine Tree.
+The individual tracks for the album were recorded in 1992 and 1993, while the album itself was compiled and released in 2000, and then re-issued in 2004.

 Background

-The album originated from a single track, titled "Voyage 34", which was to be part of Porcupine Tree's second studio album, Up the Downstair.
+The album originated from a single track, titled "Voyage 34", which was to be part of Porcupine Tree's second album, Up the Downstair.
 Originally a 30-minute track intended to be the second disc of a double album, Wilson eventually decided to release "Voyage 34" independently of the rest of the album.
-It was released in two parts, on a 12"-single, as "Voyage 34 (Phase 1)" and "Voyage 34 (Phase 2)" in November 1992.
+It was released in two parts, on a 12-inch single, as "Voyage 34 (Phase 1)" and "Voyage 34 (Phase 2)" in November 1992.

 In 1993, Voyage 34: Remixes was released, containing two remixes of the originals.
 "Voyage 34 (Phase 3)" was a remix by the British electronic music group Astralasia, while "Voyage 34 (Phase 4)" was a remix by Wilson himself, along with future band member Richard Barbieri.
 A voice sample of Dead Can Dance's song "As the Bell Rings the Maypole Spins" is repeated throughout all four tracks as well as a synth effect sampled from Van der Graaf Generator's song "A Plague of Lighthouse Keepers".

 Voyage 34: The Complete Trip compiles all four "phases" onto one album.
-The cover art is inspired in Timothy Leary's record L.S.D (1966) cover.